COVID Vaccination Information

-The Re-in-Carnation Thrift Store is open on Saturdays from Noon-4pm.
-Individual appointments can also be set up during the week by calling 425-333-0023.
-They are also accepting donations Tuesday-Thursday from 11am-2pm.
+The Re-in-Carnation Thrift Store is open for shopping and donations from Noon-4:00pm, Wednesdays-Sunday.
 Please click HERE and scroll down to see a full list of items that we can and cannot accept.

 Are you feeling isolated?
 Call 425-333-4152 and let us know.
 Our Senior Center staff will call you periodically to check-in and provide support.